Alonso-del-Arte/chess/doc/GameRules.md

 very specific circumstances.
 It's called "en passant," from the French for "in passing."

+Each time an opportunity for en passant capture presents itself to a player, that player must either invoke that right and make that capture in that turn, or permanently forfeit the right to that particular en passant capture, even if the opponent does not again move the pawn that could have been captured en passant.

 Even though you're unlikely to see it in normal game play, a computer program must be ready for it.
 That's why I'll spend a few paragraphs explaining it.